 Seven Glaciers Restaurant: At the top of the tram on Mt.
 Alyeska, Seven Glaciers is ranked among the top wine restaurants in the USA.
 Serving up contemporary American and Alaskan dishes.
 Aside from the wine, order a Fizz… it’s not on the menu, and they’re delicious.

 Double Musky Inn: Known for the French pepper steak, Double Musky serves up great steaks and seafood with a Cajun twist.
 I’m not a big red meat eater, but the French pepper steak here is to die for.
 Double Musky does not take reservations.

-Jack Sprat: Serves up a creative menu of world food, with great vegan and vegetarian options and focus on healthy cooking and raw ingredients.
-On weekends and especially in summertime try to make reservations a day in advance cause this place books up quick.
+Jack Sprat: Serves up a creative menu of world food, with great vegan and vegetarian options and focuses on healthy cooking and raw ingredients.
+On weekends and especially in summertime try to make reservations a day in advance cause this place books up quickly.